crowdlingo/course/src/speaking/hometown.md

 Try to make up your own answers first!
 :::

-- What&#39;s the name of your hometown?
+- What is the name of your hometown?
   - Well, my hometown is the city of Nanjing, which is a big modern city with an ancient history -its a pretty nice place to live.
 The weather there is quite pleasant all year round, in winter the temperatures are quite mild but in summer it can be hot and humid
 - Is that a big city or a small town?
   - Although Nanjing has been developing quite a lot recently, and expanding every year, it is still a traditional Chinese City with a long history of which it is rightly proud.